-Homeschool laws can change often so please check for updates at the Alabama State Department of Education website.
+Homeschool laws can change often, so please check for updates at the Alabama State Department of Education website.

-Starting to homeschool can be a very frightening thought.
+Getting started with homeschooling can be a very frightening thought.
 What do I need to do?
 What am I expected to keep track of?
 Where can I find the laws that I need to know to get started?
 Luckily, we have information to help you get on your way.

 So how can you get started?

 First, you need to be aware of your state’s education law.